How it All Started

 My real estate journey began back in the summer of 2014.
 My great uncle had just passed away and in his estate was his primary residence.

-I knew this was prime real estate, and that the old house could be knocked down and at least two could go up, and then rented or sold for a nice profit.
+I knew this was prime real estate and that the old house could be knocked down and at least two could go up, then rented or sold for a nice profit.